 Paul Gorrie, a Gunai/Kurnai, Gunditjmara, Wiradjuri and Yorta Yorta man, speaking to the Aware Project, also sees it as a day of mourning because of the long term consequences of colonisation:

 “All over the world, when communities have traumatic experiences, there are long term consequences.
 Their children and grandchildren are affected, and depending on whether and how wrongdoings are acknowledged and continuing problems are addressed, the trauma tracks down the generations...
 Australians of today are not directly responsible for what happened in the past.
 But it is part of our shared history as Indigenous and non-Indigenous Australians and, together, we are responsible for what happens in the future.”

-There are many who believe that to truly celebrate this country we must find a date that includes all Australians.
+Many people believe that to truly celebrate this country we must find a date that includes all Australians.
 Yawuru Lawyer Mick Dodson AM, speaking to the Koori Mail, said that he believes that someday, Australia will change the date to one that is a “comprehensive and inclusive date for all Australians.”